How Do You Know If You're Ready to Get Organized?

 We are ready to get organized when we recognize and acknowledge the fear but move forward anyway.

-We say, "Hello Fear, welcome back my old companion.
+"Hello Fear, welcome back my old companion.
 I am listening to you, but I'm not sure that what you are telling me is actually true.
 Let's find out by experimenting a little.
 I'm going to take a step forward in decluttering my house and see what happens next."

 That step could be: